-Positive space is the object or subject itself in artwork, for example, if a pair of scissors is drawn, the positive space would be the pair of scissors.
+Positive space is the object or subject itself in a work art, for example, if a pair of scissors is drawn, the positive space would be the pair of scissors.
 The negative space is the space around the subject, in this case, the pair of scissors and the area in the loops of the scissors would constitute the negative space.

 The Hunters in the Snow (1565) by Pieter Brueghel the Elder, located in the Kunsthistorisches Museum in Vienna, Austria; Pieter Brueghel the Elder, Public domain, via Wikimedia Commons

 This is like open and closed spaces, where the object would be in the closed space and the open space would be around it.
 Space is also conveyed when a composition is separated into parts, especially when you analyze a painting and describe the subject matter in terms of its spatial arrangements, which can either be in the foreground, middle ground, or background, upper, lower, left, or right.

 Additionally, space is conveyed in art through variations of depth, otherwise referred to as perspective, and proportion otherwise referred to by size.

 Texture is all about feeling, and there are typically two primary ways it is conveyed in visual art, namely, in real life, or three-dimensional space, for example, sculptures or the “tactile” feeling of paint on a canvas, for example through the “impasto” technique, where the paint is physically textured on the canvas.

 The other way that texture can be shown is through suggestion or the “illusion” of texture on a two-dimensional space.